 - Babies Make Everything Better: Initially played straight, as a marriage that had descended into angry sniping finds new life after Mary tells John she's pregnant.
 Later subverted.

-- Big Applesauce: Inculudes a memorable sequence when the protagonist first arrives which highlights the film's theme of urban alienation.
+- Big Applesauce: Inculudes a memorable sequence when John first arrives in the city, which highlights the film's theme of urban alienation.

 - Bittersweet Ending: A Happy Ending at first glance, as John gets a job, reconciles with Mary, and gets a little money when one of his advertising slogans wins a contest.
-But the bone-chilling final shot reminds us that he is still a nobody.
+But the bone-chilling final shot reminds us that he is still a nobody among countless other nobodies.

 - Busman's Holiday: When the family goes to the beach at Coney Island, Mary winds up cooking a picnic lunch with an inconvenient portable stove.
 She complains that it's the same thing she does every day.

 - Call-Back: To the clown.
 A young, confident John sneers at a man dressed as a clown advertising some business.
 Later, a down-on-his-luck John takes that same job.